 Decomposed Granite Patio Problems

-Decomposed granite is a popular paving material.
-This paving material is suitable for outdoor landscaping.
+This material is a popular paving material.
 It has many benefits that make it desirable to homeowners.
 However, you should consider a few pitfalls before deciding on the right paving material for your patios.

-- Although decomposed granite is very porous and offers a good drainage system, it loses its ability to filter and automatically drain water when coated with resin.
+• Although this material is very porous and offers a good drainage system, it loses its ability to filter and automatically drain water when coated with resin.

 Decomposed granite vs. Crushed granite